 Currently about three million small businesses in the United States are run by Latinos.
 These businesses generate approximately $500 billion in sales a year.
 Nevertheless, new studies have revealed that Latino entrepreneurs, as well as other minority groups, often struggle to secure the financing they need to grow their businesses.

-SBA: While the Small Business Administration itself does not offer special business loans for Latinos or any other minority group, the SBA does offer dedicated minority programming, such as the 8(a) Business Development program, to help support these business owners in growing their enterprises.
+While the Small Business Administration itself does not offer special business loans for Latinos or any other minority group, the SBA does offer dedicated minority programming and resources, such as the 8(a) Business Development program.

-Minority Business Development Agency:This is the only federal agency that advocates the growth of minority-owned businesses.
+The Minority Business Development Agency is the only federal agency that advocates the growth of minority-owned businesses.
 Although the MBDA does not offer financing itself, it connects entrepreneurs to business development centers nationwide.
 Use this resource to access the various business tools and education needed to successfully finance a business.

-Latino Credit Union: This organization is a credit union and community development financial institution that seeks to serve traditionally unbanked, underserved immigrant communities.
+The Latino Credit Union is a credit union and community development financial institution that seeks to serve traditionally unbanked, underserved immigrant communities.
 It offers microloans of up to $15,000 ($20,000 for joint applications) for terms of 6-36 months.

 Latinos seeking small business loans to grow their businesses can benefit from the growing number of organizations that offer dedicated programming to support minority business owners.

 While many institutions may not offer specific business loans for Latinos, they do offer the support resources you will need to understand your options, navigate the process, and prepare the best loan package possible—all of which will help put your business in a better position to receive small business funding.